messageformat/messageformat/mf2/fluent/README.md

 } from '@messageformat/fluent';
 ```

-For more information, see the [API documentation site](http://messageformat.github.io/messageformat/api/fluent/).
+For more information, see the [documentation site](http://messageformat.github.io/).